-The Greek word for light in this verse, is phos from phao (Strong’s #5457) and means to shine, or to make manifest, especially by rays, also illuminousness, an illuminator, brilliancy, fire, light.
+The Greek word for light in this verse, is phos from phao (Strong’s #5457) and means to shine, or to make manifest, also illuminousness, an illuminator, brilliancy, fire, light.

-We must realize that it is not really our light, but the reflection of the Light of God the Father and Jesus Christ our Lord and Savior; that others will see shining brightly in our example as we live by every Word of God.
+We must realize that it is not really our light, but the Light of God the Father and Jesus Christ that others see shining brightly in our example as we live by every Word of God.